brynnb/everbitica/README.md

 ### Notes

+- This project uses MariaDB instead of the Postgres default because the original EQEmulator data dump is from a MySQL database (for which MariaDB is a drop-in replacement)
 - NPC attack rate should be 3 seconds for everything under level 25.
 This is good enough for me for this project.
 It's maybe only Kunark where it even changes after level 25.

+### License

+This project's use of EverQuest images and text falls under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) because this project is both commentary and parody by contrasting the completely useless time-suck of EverQuest with the productive and life-enriching habits tracked and encouraged by Habitica.
+It will also never generate income of any sort and generally has zero impact on the value and operation of the EverQuest franchise by its current owners.